jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 This is not the easiest thing to do, but it's better than the bucket of tears you're living with right now.

+This post describes the motivation.
+[Part 2](https://github.com/jeffhammond/blog/blob/main/Dealing_with_imperfect_Fortran_compilers_2.md) has the technical details.

 ## The Current State of Fortran Compilers

 Most programmers are familiar with imperfect software.